solomon-b/nixos-config/README.md

 NOTE: If you don't use the installer ISO and wish to deploy with `colmena` then be sure to provide your root user with an [authorized SSH key](https://github.com/solomon-b/nixos-config/blob/main/installer/configuration.nix#L48).

-Once you have a machine provisioned, create a machine configuration in either `config/machines/virtual` or `config/machines/physical`.
+Once you have a machine provisioned, create a machine configuration in either `config/machines/servers` or `config/machines/personal-computers`.
 Be sure to use a `profile` or else the `primary-user` module will not work.

-Lastly, your machines must be explicitly listed in [flake.nix](https://github.com/solomon-b/nixos-config/blob/main/flake.nix#L86).
-If you are deploying with `colmena` then you will either need a DNS entry for your machine names or you will need to set the IP with [deployment.targetHost](https://colmena.cli.rs/unstable/reference/deployment.html#deploymenttargethost).
+Lastly, if you are deploying with `colmena` then you will either need a DNS entry for your machine names or you will need to tweak the `mkServer` function and set the IP with [deployment.targetHost](https://colmena.cli.rs/unstable/reference/deployment.html#deploymenttargethost).

 ### Deployment
 Desktop machines can be deployed with `nixos-rebuild`: